aclissold/a-swift-summary/README.md

 aspects of it are not mentioned here.

 This summary is divided up into the same sections as the language guide, and follows its order exactly.
-Keywords are denoted in **bold**, and each section falls under one of three categories:
+Each sub-section falls under one of three
+categories:

 * :exclamation: Important to remember
 * :grey_question: Required further insight